 Use a sharp knife to cut down the back of the shrimp and reveal the vein.
 You can pull it out using the tip of the knife, a toothpick or a deveining tool.

-If you don't want to cut the shrimp, you can use a toothpick to pierce the middle, hook the vein and pull it out.
-There is a chance it will snap if you do this so I recommend to take your time and be quite gentle with this method.
+If you don’t want to cut the shrimp, you can use a toothpick to pierce the middle, hook the vein and pull it out.
+There is a chance it will snap if you do this, so I recommend taking your time and being quite gentle with this method.

 Preheat a large frying pan on medium and once hot, add a drizzle of oil.
 Add the shrimps and fry until they turn pink.